Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021
+- Master of Science degree in marketing, XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis and Consumer Behavior

 Experience: